Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 ## Contents of an Order Property

-An individual order property contain the following required elements:
+An individual order property contains the following required elements:

 * **id** -- The unique ID identifing this specific property.